Our Services > Sustainability Programs > Native Plants > Native Plants

 • should not need irrigation once established

 In partnership with the Long Island Native Plant Initiative and the Nassau County Soil and Water Conservation District (NCSWCD) and with funding from the NCSWCD, the Town is offering up to $350 rebates to residents (1 per household) for installing native plants in their home landscape.
-Existing applicants please see all resources on the program below.
+Applications will be approved on a first-come first-served basis until a deadline of October 1 or once funding is exhausted.

 Click HERE to view gardens created through the rebate program over the years to get inspiration for creating your own native plant garden!